-- man: You can learn about options and arguments to be used in any command in Linux. man(man is short for manual) is used to give description of any linux command like this:
+2. man: You can learn about options and arguments to be used in any command in Linux. man(man is short for manual) is used to give a description of any Linux command like this:

 $ man ls

-Here, man is being asked to bring up the manual page for ls.
-You can use the arrow keys to scroll up and down in the screen that appears and you can close it using the q key (for quit).
+Here, the man is being asked to bring up the manual page for ls.
+You can use the arrow keys to scroll up and down in the screen that appears, and you can close it using the q key (for quit).

-- info: An alternative to obtain a comprehensive user documentation for a given program is to invoke info instead of man:
+3. info: An alternative to obtaining comprehensive user documentation for a given program is to invoke info instead of man:

 $ info ls